 Some people say that the taste gets better after it is refrigerated for about a week.
 This might be dependent on what you are fermenting, but I did notice one ferment that I did got much better after the initial week!

 This is what they look like after they are fermented.
 The beautiful colors of the carrots end up changing a bit.
-They are are mix between orange and pink.
+They are a mix of orange and pink.
 Still very beautiful!

 Macaroni Salad Recipe…

 I promised that I would link over to a recipe for Macaroni salad using these fermented carrots!
-I loved putting them into this salad I have made many times before.
-I gave it a little zing.
-The crunchy zingy carrots are the perfect thing for this recipe!
+They are great in a cold salad.